 Is it true that blockchain uses a lot of energy?

 Yes and no. This depends on the “working principle” of the blockchain – the system for agreeing that a transaction is valid.

 Blockchain’s energy consumption is directly linked to “data mining” – solving mathematical problems to validate transactions and gain rewards.

 In Bitcoin’s data mining system, every machine in the network competes to solve mathematical problems.
 The first to solve each problem “wins”, receiving Bitcoins for their efforts, and at the same time blocks of transactions are validated.

 This huge number of machines computing simultaneously leads to enormous energy consumption.
 In March 2018, the Bitcoin network reached 57 TWh of annual electricity need – around 86.5% of the consumption of the Czech Republic.
 A single Bitcoin transaction needs over 500,000 times more energy than a Visa transaction, entailing huge carbon emissions.

 Thankfully, there are alternatives to this system that could allow Bitcoin and other blockchains to become more sustainable.

 For example, the current system for validating transactions, “proof of work”, could be replaced by another system known as “proof of stake”.
-This system consumes less energy because not all the nodes are programmed to do all the mining.
-Instead, it is shared out based on users’ stakes in the network, with a 10% stake meaning you do 10% of the mining.
+This system consumes less energy because mining does not have to be carried out by all the nodes.
+Instead, the job of validating blocks is shared out based on users’ stakes in the network.
 Therefore, it is more energy efficient.

-To sum up, yes, blockchain technologies such as bitcoin currently use huge amounts of electricity.
+To sum up, yes, blockchain technologies based on the proof of work system – such as Bitcoin currently use huge amounts of electricity.
 However, there are many alternative “working principles” that could help to avoid wasting energy.

 How could blockchain affect the energy sector?